 Equipment Compatibility

 Polyurethane also presents certain challenges from a manufacturer's standpoint.
-Most standard pultrusion equipment will not work for PU unless certain modifications are made.
+Most standard pultrusion equipment is not suitable for PU unless modifications are made.

 For instance, most traditional equipment uses open resin baths.
-PU pultrusions, by contrast, require the use of proprietary injection boxes.
+PU pultrusions, by contrast, require proprietary injection boxes.

-These enclosed boxes meter and inject the two components of the polyurethane resin at a speed that matches the rate of consumption.
+These enclosed boxes meter and inject the two components of the polyurethane resin at a rate that matches the consumption rate.

-The injection box also maintains the necessary amount of pressure to guarantee adequate wet out.
+The injection box also maintains the required pressure to ensure adequate wet-out.

 Finally, injection boxes are designed to limit the possibility of dead spots — in other words, places where the combined PU resin might accommodate and cure.

-Beyond these types of specialized equipment needs, however, the PU pultrusion process largely proceeds in a similar manner to other resins.
+Beyond these specialized equipment requirements, however, the PU pultrusion process largely proceeds in a manner similar to that of other resins.

 Line Speeds

-PU pultrusion systems also present slight drawbacks in terms of line speed.
-Whereas many commercial processes require line speeds as great as 8 feet per minute, many polyurethane systems top out around 5 feet per minute.
+PU pultrusion systems also exhibit minor drawbacks with respect to line speed.
+Whereas many commercial processes require line speeds of up to 8 feet per minute, many polyurethane systems typically operate at approximately 5 feet per minute.

-Fortunately, those numbers reflect the technology being used during the earliest iterations of PU roll-out.
+Fortunately, those numbers reflect the technology used in the earliest iterations of PU rollout.

-As time goes on, it only stands to reason that engineers will continue to refine the equipment and chemistry driving the PU pultrusion process.
+As time goes on, it is reasonable to expect that engineers will continue to refine the equipment and chemistry that drive the PU pultrusion process.

 Eventually, PU systems should be able to compete — if not surpass — the speeds of traditional resin pultrusion systems.

-When it comes to the best material for particular fiberglass pultrusion, there is no one-size-fits-all formula.
-Instead, you should consult an experienced company about the best type of resin to meet your project needs.
+When it comes to the best material for a particular fiberglass pultrusion, there is no one-size-fits-all formula.
+Instead, you should consult an experienced company regarding the most appropriate resin type to meet your project requirements.

 For more information about resin vs polyurethane and other fiberglass pultrusion questions, contact the industry experts at Tencom Ltd.